markomanninen/grcriddles/doc/chapter1.rst

 .. code-block:: python

-    from functions import syllabify, Abnum, greek
+    from functions import syllabify, Abnum, greek, vowels

     # greek abnum object for calculating isopsephical value
     g = Abnum(greek)

     # lets count unique words statistic from the parsed greek corpora rather than the plain text file
-    # it would be pretty dauntful to find out occurence of the all 800000+ unique words from the text
+    # it would be pretty hefty work to find out occurence of the all 800000+ unique words from the text
     # file that is over 600 MB big!
     unique_word_stats = {}
     for item in greek_corpora: